Akash-152000/Sorting-Algorithm-Visualizer/README.md

 **You can press the buttons on the window for respective sorting**

-## Every time you press regenerate new array would be generated.
+## Every time you press "regenerate array" button, new array would be generated.